Hello, and welcome to my page!

 Who am I?

-3. I enjoy finding ways of turning my interests into opportunities!
+3. Mostly, I enjoy finding ways of turning my interests into new opportunities!

-Aspiring presenters with big dreams often ask: “But how did you get here?”
+- Aspiring presenters with big dreams often ask: “How did you get here?”

 Besides radio, I can highly recommend a stint in breakfast TV to any aspiring presenter – there’s nothing that pushes you quite that far into exploring all the nooks and crannies of your general knowledge, your personality and your ability to be (or seem!) poised and polished on minimal sleep.
 I spent 2 and a half years anchoring kykNET‘s wildly popular breakfast show Dagbreek.
 You can check out some of the amazing work we did on this show here.

-Usually that answer is followed by a version of this question: “How do you move from radio to breakfast TV, though?”
+2. Usually that answer is followed by a version of this question: “How do you move from radio to TV, though?”

 Well, for me that road went via music TV.
 I landed my first ever TV job – as co-host of MK‘s flagship live music show Studio1 – in 2007, when the show needed a female presenter to fill model Lee-Ann Liebenberg’s shoes.
 At the time, I was still a campus radio DJ at MFM 92.6 and on the cusp of graduating with a law degree, from the University of Stellenbosch.
 I graduated just in time to grab the job, moved to Joburg and I promptly enrolled for a post-graduate degree in Journalism at the University of the Witwatersrand.